The Foundation for a Meaningful Life

 In ninth grade English, students focus on the advanced study of literature, including more complex literary devices and the identification of major literary movements, as well as grammar, writing, and vocabulary.
 Students develop a more sophisticated style of writing as they incorporate a variety of sentence structures and verbal phrases, and they explore different types of writing, including expository essays, restaurant and movie reviews, obituaries, poetry, and short stories.

-Students explore a range of texts, including Modernist poetry, including Thomas Hardy, Langston Hughes, Claude McKay, Gerard Manley Hopkins, Amy Lowell, and HD.
+Students explore a range of texts, including Modernist poetry and work by Thomas Hardy, Langston Hughes, Claude McKay, Gerard Manley Hopkins, Amy Lowell, and HD.
 They also participate in major units on the Harlem Renaissance, Shakespeare, and Gothic literature.
 Ninth graders also read a required summer book that connects to the first units of the year.
 Recent required summer reading selections include The Light of Luna Park by Addison Armstrong, Leaving Berlin by Joseph Kanon, and Bomb: The Race to Build–and Steal–the World’s Most Dangerous Weapon by Stephen Shenkin.
 The summer reading selection is the focus of our first discussions as well as a reference point for students in other disciplines such as history or science.

 By the end of ninth grade, students are expected to have a sound knowledge of figurative language, especially metaphors and similes, symbols, allusions, image patterns, and personification.
 Students develop an understanding of how authors use these devices to convey the deeper meaning behind the writing, as well as how they can use figurative language to enhance their own personal and analytical writing.
 Students learn how to craft a thesis statement and support it with thorough analysis and specific textual references.
 Students study vocabulary and grammar in order to develop a more sophisticated written and spoken command of English.
 As with all grades in the Upper School, ninth graders participate in the Upper School Speech Contest and the Scull Essay contest.